 You can get rid of cockroaches with insecticide sprays, gel baits and glue traps.
 Bait is extremely effective, as cockroaches feed on each other.

 Wasp nests can be located on the ground in vegetation, in a dead tree or hedge, or occasionally in the roof or under the floor of a house.
 Observe where the wasps are feeding and their flight path to locate the nest.

 Take care not to disturb the wasps – sometimes there is more than one entrance to the nest.
 Apply Permethrin dust powder to the entrance at night.
 This will kill the wasps within a few days.
 You can buy dust powder at a garden centre or hardware store.
 Kerosene or petrol shouldn’t be used for eradicating wasp nests because of the risk of fire or explosion.

 Bees are generally docile and won’t harm you if left undisturbed.
 Bee swarms occur from late spring to early summer.
 The swarm cluster will usually settle on a tree branch, a bush or another convenient site a short distance from the hive until a dry cavity is found as a nesting site.
 Don’t attempt to hose, smoke or disturb them from their resting place.

 Call a local beekeeper for advice and assistance in removing the bees from private property:

-For more information about beekeeping or how to reduce nuisance, offence or potential injury from bees, check out our page on Beekeeping-the basics.
+For more information about beekeeping or how to reduce nuisance, offence or potential injury from bees, check out our page on the basics of beekeeping.